Our Programs

 The Break is led by an ex-ADF member and ensures that a signficant portion of their services are provided to the veteran community free of charge.

-The Break provides weekly support to the veteran community with social activities (BBQs, morning teas), outdoor activities (picnics, kayaking) and seeks grants to support further activities (eg video diaries and memoiral walls).
+The Break provides fortnightly support to the veteran community with social activities (BBQs, morning teas), and outdoor activities (picnics, kayaking).
 Beyond this The Break have been supporting the veteran community with food and clothes donations.

 The Break has also developed an extensive report which they have used to lobby politicians to try to get veterans free solar panels to reduce their rising power bills.
 The Break also provides case managers and counsellors to help veterans with personal & practical needs.